hds/hegdenu.net/content/posts/understanding-async-await-3.md

 It ensures that only one part of the program is doing some specific thing at a given time.

-Usually this is accessing some object which is shared across threads.
+Usually this is accessing an object which is shared across threads.

 (if you don't have multiple threads, then you don't need this sort of protection)